upendra1997/upendra1997.github.io/content/posts/haskell-sudoku.md

 ```
 ### get all grid blocks

-to get all grid blocks we need to know which grid each element of sudoku belongs to, every grid have a start and end position which can be represented by `Coord` type.
+to get all grid blocks we need to know which grid each element of sudoku belongs to, every grid has a start and end position which can be represented by `Coord` type.

 Coordinates of all elements in sudoku: